EIS-Bonn/Luzzu/README.md

 You should now be able to navigate to [http://localhost:8080/Luzzu/application.wadl](http://localhost:8080/Luzzu/application.wadl) and view a simplified Web Application Description Language (WADL) descriptior for the application with user and core resources only.

 To get full WADL with extended resources use the query parameter detail e.g [http://localhost:8080/Luzzu/application.wadl?detail=true](http://localhost:8080/Luzzu/application.wadl?detail=true)

-More information regarding the framework (including installation and execution) can be found at our website (http://eis-bonn.github.io/Luzzu)